 This section of river can satiate a wide variety of craft and skillsets.
 For the advanced and expert kayaker, there’s no end to the large boulders, swirling eddy lines, and interesting slots awaiting a creative freestyle mindset.
 Intermediates will find lines available that complement skills honed on the Gallatin or Yellowstone and can pick and choose where they’d like to turn up the volume on all rapids, excepting the mighty Kitchen Sink.

-We put-in upstream of the pump house and enjoy the handful of smaller, technical rapids available at these lower flows.
+We put in upstream of the powerhouse and enjoy the handful of smaller, technical rapids available at lower flows.
 It’s a great warmup and we’re already laughing aloud, wondering why we don’t get out on this stretch more often.
-There are several more small rapids and play opportunities before a large mid-stream boulder and the horizon line announce the first major rapid of the day, Whitehorse.
+There are several more small rapids and play opportunities before a large mid-stream boulder and the horizon line announce the first major rapid of the day: Whitehorse.
 Whitehorse has several lines, ranging from straightforward class III down the center-right to some clean, stacked class III+/IV down the left.
 All options are easy to scout by catching a large eddy on river left just above the entrance to the drop.
 After Whitehorse, the action cools down and the flora and fauna come to the fore.
 Cliff bands tower overhead, while raptors work the thermals.

 This lead-up to the crux rapid of the run is my favorite section of Bear Trap.
 On river right, mountainous terrain drops precipitously into the river, covered in evergreen forest, interrupted only by large, broken chunks of ancient stone.
 From the left bank, the mountains rise again, only this time it’s sage and juniper that greet the wandering eye, amidst sun-bleached cliff bands and thirsty grassland reminiscent of the arid high-mountain desert.
 The contrast is surreal, with sparkling waters and blazing sun dancing between the two realms.